AdobeDocs/experience-manager-assets-essentials.en/help/using/metadata.md

 | Tags | Add a tag from values stored in Taxonomy Management (mapped to xcm:tags). |
 | Keywords | Add free-form keywords (mapped to dc:subject). |
 | Smart Tags | Add to augment search capabilities by automatically adding metadata tags. |

+### Assign metadata form to a folder {#assign-metadata-form-folder}

+You can also assign a metadata form to a folder within your Assets Essentials deployment.
+The metadata form assigned to a folder as per the MIME type is overwritten when you apply a metadata form to a folder manually.

+To assign a metadata form to a folder:

+1. Navigate to **[!UICONTROL Settings]** > **[!UICONTROL Metadata Forms]** and select a metadata form.

+2. Click **[!UICONTROL Assign to Folder]**.

+3. Select the folder and click **[!UICONTROL Assign]**.

 ## Next Steps {#next-steps}